vistorian/vistorian.github.io/networknarratives/userinterface.md

 ## Navigation Bar
 ![](ui-navbar.png)

-The navitation bar is the heart of the Network Narratives user interface and is best imagined as a **remove control**..
+The navigation bar is the heart of the Network Narratives user interface and is best imagined as a **remote control**.
 It helps you navigate between slides in your tour ("slide-deck") as well as sections.
 More info on the [structure of a tour can be found here](../networknarratives#tours).

-* **A progress bar** indicates progress through the currently selected tour.
+* **A progress bar** indicates progress through the currently selected tour, out of all the slides in this tour.
 * **Previous slide:** brings you to the previous slide in your tour
 * **Next slide:** brings you to the next slide in your tour
 * **Previous section:** jumps to the previous section in the tour.
-A section is a collection of slides about a similar topic that helps structure the tour.
+A section is a collection of slides about a similar topic that helps [structure the tour](../networknarratives.html#tours).
 * **Next section:** jumps tpo the next section in your tour.
-A section is a collection of slides about a similar topic that helps structure the tour.
+A section is a collection of slides about a similar topic that helps [structure the tour](../networknarratives.html#tours).
-* **More about [...] (left button):** this button **will insert detailed slides related to the current slide** in your tour.
-Click this button if you want to learn about similar facts in your network as you see on the current slide.
+* **More about [...] (left button):** this button **will insert detailed slides related to the current slide** in your tour, creating [detour](../networknarratives.html#tours) Click this button if you want to learn about similar facts in your network as you see on the current slide.
 For example, if your current slide shows about _the most connected node_, clicking the button will insert slides into your tour to describe the 2nd and 3rd most connected node.
 * **More about [...] (right button):** this button will also insert **similar slides to the fact you currently see**.
 For exmaple, if your current slide is about _the most connected node_, clicking this button will show you more information about in-betweenness centrality.
-* **Related tours:** shows you related to the tour you currently see.
+* **Related tours:** shows [related tours](../networknarratives.html#tours) to the tour you currently see.

 ## Tours Menu
 ![](ui-menu.png)